What are the Pros and Cons of Crowdfunding Your Small Business?

 Cons of rewards-based campaigns

-- You have to make sure you set a realistic campaign goal: Because most rewards-based sites are “all or nothing,” if you don’t meet your campaign goal, you don’t get anything, not a single penny.
+- You have to make sure you set a realistic campaign goal: Rewards-based crowdfunding works in a way where the sites are “all or nothing,” if you don’t meet your campaign goal, you don’t get anything, not a single penny.

 Equity Crowdfunding Campaigns

 In equity crowdfunding, people invest in your business in exchange for equity in the company.
 Unlike rewards-based crowdfunding, your contributors don’t receive a physical product or service; instead, they are banking on your company’s future success in order to get a return on their investment.
-Fundable and Crowdfunder are two platforms for equity crowdfunding.
+Fundable and Crowdfunder are two crowdfunding websites that are specifically made for equity crowdfunding.

 Pros of equity-based crowdfunding